-Schools with an Exceptional Faculty in Long-Term Care & Nursing Home Administration
+Exceptional Long-Term Care & Nursing Home Administration Faculties

 Technological breakthroughs have helped increase life expectancy, which has resulted in a larger population of the elderly.
 Gerontology, a field focused on long-term care and administration for senior citizens, is gaining even more importance.
 Older populations face a unique set of social and economic challenges that require well-trained professionals who can make the experience of aging an enriching one.

-Several universities offer undergraduate and graduate programs in gerontology or long-term care administration.
+Several universities offer undergraduate and graduate programs in aging services, gerontology, or long-term care administration.
 These programs focus on the psychological, social, and physical aspects of aging and teach students how to manage long-term care organizations.
 Students learn the science behind adaptation, aging, and theory.
 In the process, they learn how to guide older persons and adopt ethical principles to address their care needs.

 The following guide covers four schools with exceptional programs and faculty members in long-term care and nursing home administration.

 They are: UMass Boston, University of Southern California, University of Southern Indiana, and Webster University.